pool4422/CourgetTomatoes/README.md

 - The link of the localhost will be given and to open on the browser
 - Then, you will be able to navigate on the website

-#### About the deployment of the site
+#  About the deployment of the site

-Unfortunately we did not succeed in deploying the site
+Unfortunately, we did not succeed in deploying the site